austin030606/NTU-ICG-25-Final-Project-DiffPD/README.md

 For more details about the python examples, you may navigate to the original DiffPD github repository at https://github.com/mit-gfx/diff_pd_public.

-To run the examples in our report, you can run the `run_examples.sh` script inside `python/example`, ro run the following commands individually:
+To run the examples in our report, you can run the `run_examples.sh` script inside `python/example`, or run the following commands individually:
 ```
 python armadillo_3d.py > armadillo_3d_log_final.txt
 python plant_3d_neo.py > plant_3d_neo_log_final.txt